private Notary Public | Attestation Services in Dubai

 As the middleman, it is the duty of the notary to deal with both the parties equally and with justice.
 Being biased with respect to either gender, class, creed or even a political bias is not acceptable.
-Its the duty of a notary to oversee the procedure of contract signing and making sure that there are no complications later in life.
+Its the duty of a notary to oversee the procedure of contract signing and make sure that there are no complications later in life.

 Certain firms are given the power to regulate and moderate legal contracts under the strict supervision of the authorities in the UAE.
 Apart from the institutions, the lawyers in Dubai are also permitted to carry out the tasks.
 The registration procedure could be applied through online forms.
 The website provides a link that redirects the applicant to the desired page which is connected to the Dubai court.

 Even the simplest thing about the law mostly sound complicated to the ears of someone who does not deal with the law on a daily basis.
 When it comes to legal matters, there is a lot that we are admittedly not familiar with especially because we do not practice any field in that area.

 While the work of a Notary service is the same, i.e., to verify and ensure that the documents are genuine and that the signees do not intend to use them for an illegal or fraudulent purpose, there is a slight difference between public and private notary services.
 A Public Notary is appointed by the government, whereas a private notary service is not linked to the government.
-Since the process of getting documents notarized at the Public Notary office is quite long drawn given that it is an office of the government, whether state or central, Dubai government has taken steps to make the process easier.
-It was merely Public Notary officials that could perform the duty, but now Dubai lawyers are allowed to perform notarization as well; they can be granted licenses for the same by Dubai courts.
+Since the process of getting documents notarized at the Public Notary office is quite long drawn given that it is an office of the government, whether state or central, the Dubai government has taken steps to make the process easier.
+It was merely Notary Public Dubai officials that could perform the duty, but now Dubai lawyers are allowed to perform notarization as well; they can be granted licenses for the same by Dubai courts.
 There are three main conditions to become a private Notary official:-